-- If the data transfer statement is a formatted data transfer statement, data transfer statements other than those that specify an internal file that are executed while the coroutine is active are processed as if ADVANCE='NO' were specified, even if ADVANCE='YES' is specified in the statement that caused the coroutine to be executed. - 2 After processing the last list item, or if the coroutine assigns a nonzero value to the iostat argument, - 3 the processor terminates the coroutine.
-Because the coroutine might use asynchronous data transfer

-- 4 statements, after terminating the coroutine, the processor performs a wait operation if the statement - 5 that caused the coroutine to be executed is not an asynchronous data transfer statement.

-6 If the coroutine terminates instead of suspending, an error condition occurs in the statement that caused7 the coroutine to be executed.
+- 2 if ADVANCE='NO' were specified, even if ADVANCE='YES' is specified in the statement that caused - 3 the coroutine to be executed. - 4 After processing the last list item, or if the coroutine assigns a nonzero value to the iostat argument, - 5 the processor terminates the coroutine.
+Because the coroutine might use asynchronous data transfer - 6 statements, after terminating the coroutine, the processor performs a wait operation if the statement - 7 that caused the coroutine to be executed is not an asynchronous data transfer statement. - 8 If the coroutine terminates instead of suspending, an error condition occurs in the statement that caused - 9 the coroutine to be executed.

-8 2.4 ITERATOR and ITERATE construct syntax
+10 2.4 ITERATOR and ITERATE construct syntax

-9 2.4.1 ITERATOR syntax
+2.4.1 ITERATOR syntax

-An iterator is a subprogram.
-It can be an external subprogram, a module subprogram, an internal subprogram, or a separate module procedure.
+- 12 An iterator is a subprogram.
+It can be an external subprogram, a module subprogram, an internal - 13 subprogram, or a separate module procedure.
 It can be bound to a type.
-It can be pure, but it cannot be elemental.
+It can be pure, but it cannot - 14 be elemental.

+'''

+15

+R1532a iterator-subprogram

+iterator\text{-}stmt

+[specification-part]

+16

+[execution-part]

+17

+[internal-subprogram-part]

+18

+end-iterator-stmt

+19

+R1532b iterator-stmt

+[prefix] ITERATOR iterator-name

+20

-13 14 15 16 17 R1532a iterator-subprogram is iterator-stmt [specification-part] [execution-part] [internal-subprogram-part] end-iterator-stmt 18 19 R1532b iterator-stmt is [ prefix ] ITERATOR iterator-name ■ ■ ( [ dummy-arg-name-list ] ) [ RESULT ( result-name ) ] 20 R1532c $end$ -iterator-stmt $\mathbf{is}$ END ITERATOR [ iterator-name ]
+■ ( [ dummy-arg-name-list ] ) [ RESULT ( result-name ) ]

+21

+R1532c end-iterator-stmt

+is END ITERATOR [ iterator-name ]

+22

+'''

-- 21 C1564a (R1532b) If RESULT appears, result-name shall not be the same as iterator-name. - C1564b (R1532b) If RESULT appears, the iterator-name shall not appear in any specification statements in the scoping unit of the iterator subprogram. - 24 C1564c (R1532b) ELEMENTAL shall not appear in prefix. - 25 C1564d (R1532a) An internal iterator subprogram shall not contain an internal-subprogram-part. - C1564e (R1532c) If an iterator-name appears in the end-iterator-stmt it shall be identical to the iterator-name in the iterator-stmt. - 28 The result variable name of an iterator is the result-name if one appears; otherwise it is the iterator-name.
+- 23 C1564a (R1532b) If RESULT appears, result-name shall not be the same as iterator-name. - C1564b (R1532b) If RESULT appears, the iterator-name shall not appear in any specification statements in the scoping unit of the iterator subprogram. - 26 C1564c (R1532b) ELEMENTAL shall not appear in prefix. - 27 C1564d (R1532a) An internal iterator subprogram shall not contain an internal-subprogram-part. - 28 C1564e (R1532c) If an iterator-name appears in the end-iterator-stmt it shall be identical to the iterator-name in the iterator-stmt. - 1 The result variable name of an iterator is the result-name if one appears; otherwise it is the iterator-name.

 When an iterator is invoked by an ITERATE construct, a new activation record is created, even if it is invoked recursively.
-Therefore, whether RECURSIVE or NON\RECURSIVE appears in the prefix is irrelevant.
+Therefore, whether RECURSIVE or NON_RECURSIVE appears in the prefix is irrelevant.